 TAKE STOCK OF YOUR DECORATIONS

-Christmas decorations are kind of like rabbits – they multiply!
-Taking time to purge now will save you time later, when you’re ready to actually put those decorations up.
-Now is a good time to check for any broken ornaments or lights that need replacing too.
+Now’s a great time to purge too, which will save you time later when you’re ready to actually put those decorations up.
+And while you’re at it, go ahead and check for any broken ornaments or lights that need replacing.

 MAKE A LIST AND CHECK IT TWICE

 No matter when you actually start to make your Christmas gift purchases, you’ll be doing yourself a huge favor if you’ll make a list of everyone you need to buy for and how much you want to spend on each person.

 WRAP GIFTS AS YOU PURCHASE THEM

 I’m totally guilty of both of these “offenses”, but I finally realized there was a much better and more pleasurable way to enjoy my gift giving.
 These days, I do my best to determine which wrapping papers and ribbons I’m going to use that year and wrap my gifts as I go.

 INVOLVE YOUR FAMILY

-I admit it – it’s super easy for me to get caught up into making ALL the Christmas plans myself and then directing everyone what to do and when.
+I admit it – it’s super easy for me to get caught up in making ALL the Christmas plans and doing ALL of the decorating myself and then directing everyone what to do and when.
 When that happens, I usually wind up being too practical and missing out on some of the Christmas “magic”.

 MY DAUGHTER, SON IN LAW AND THE GRANDS

-What tips do you have for avoiding stress filled holidays?
+What tips do you have for avoiding stress-filled holidays?